pyHi-M/pyHiM/docs/source/user_guide/modules/preprocessing/make_projections.md

 -   **`full`**: projects all planes into a 2D image.
 Sets to full.

 -   **`laplacian`**: breaks the image into blocks of size `blockSize`.
 Then calculates the laplacian variance in each block, and estimates the focal position per block by maximizing the laplacian variance.
-The overall focal plane for the image will be outputed to the terminal and to the block image (see title in image below).
+The overall focal plane for the image will be outputted to the terminal and to the block image (see title in image below).
 The 2D image is reconstructed block by block by using the optimal focal plane for each block.
 If the parameter `zwindows` is set to zero, then only the image at the focal point will be used.
 Otherwise a MIP in the subvolume is done: `focalPlane-zwindows/2:focalPlane+zwindows/2`.
 Sets  to laplacian.

 There are some additional options that can be provided to indicate how projections are made: